Frequently Asked Questions

 I’m really passionate about a specific area of law.
 Would I be happier on that specialty journal?

-As a general interest journal, the Review gives members an unparalleled opportunity to pursue their passion for a specific area of law in one of the most influential law journals in the country.
-In past years, the Review has published student Notes on topics including special education law, Native American law, human trafficking, etc. Furthermore, as 3Ls, members of the Review have the opportunity to shape the identity of the Review by selecting articles for publication, and thus can increase the visibility of an issue about which they are passionate.
+As a general interest journal, the Review gives members an unparalleled opportunity to pursue their passions for specific areas of law in one of the most influential law journals in the country.
+In past years, the Review has published student Notes on topics including special education law, Native American law, human trafficking, intellectual property, etc. Furthermore, as 3Ls, members of the Review have the opportunity to shape the identity of the Review by selecting articles for publication, and thus can increase the visibility of an issue about which they are passionate.
+2Ls also shape the journal through their editing responsibilities on particular pieces.
+While members are frequently excited about exploring their passions, they are equally as excited that joining a general interest journal exposes them to areas of law they might not otherwise encounter in classes or activities.

 Can I work on another journal at the same time, either during my 2L or my 3L year?